 Based on the videos submitted to the Short Film Contest last year, we are thrilled to launch the Short Film Series: Unveiling our Stories “ Victims of Corruption”.
-We will share one film every month until the end of the year via social media, and we invite you to actively participate and spread the series within your networks.
+We will share one film every month via social media, and we invite you to actively participate and spread the series within your networks.

 Corruption is happening behind closed doors, so we want to put a spotlight on the stories of victims of corruption.
 Who are the victims?
 Society as a whole, on a smaller or bigger scale, is affected by both petty and/or grand corruption.
 Institutions, communities, the public and individuals are victimised, due to both direct and indirect consequences of corruption.
 However, such victims often stay unnoticed in the public domain.

 Therefore, the aim of our short film series is to give a voice, a face, a platform to such victims of corruption who struggle to be recognized and who are seeking reparation.
 Victims should be aware of their status, be empowered, and be informed of their right to pursue reparations.